splunk/public-o11y-docs/apm/db-query-perf/db-perf-nosql.rst

 ************************************************************************

 .. meta::
-   :description: Database Query Performance is compatible with the following NoSQL databases.
+   :description: Database Query Performance can help you troubleshoot performance issues the following NoSQL databases.

-Database Query Performance can help you troubleshoot performance issues with NoSQL databases.
+Database Query Performance can help you troubleshoot performance issues the following NoSQL databases.

 Redis
 ================